ashtonw7/writing-with-no-purpose/posts/gnomes.md

 This gnome likes to draw pictures of me that exaggerate my worst features.
 And then when I try to laugh it off, he tells me that, no, the picture isn’t exaggerated, my ears do actually look that big.
 And my nose really is that messed up.

-He says he’s a renown portrait artist gnome, not a caricature artist gnome, and that he captures the real me.
+He says he’s a renowned portrait artist gnome, not a caricature artist gnome, and that he captures the real me.
 It just so happens the real me is ugly.
 That’s what he says.

 —